FairyRing¶

 FairyRing.IsLetterValid¶

-function TRSFairyRing.IsLetterValid(letter: Char; dial: ERSFairyRingDial): Boolean;
+function TFairyRing.IsLetterValid(letter: Char; dial: EFairyRingDial): Boolean;

 Checks if the letter passed on is valid for the given dial.